Ozkung/vue-wordcloud-none-tooltip/README.md

 # vue-wordcloud tooltip fix

 This is a simple fork.
-Some classes used in the original vue-wordcloud are too prone to conflict, and where causing some troubles to me.
+Some css classes used in the original vue-wordcloud are too prone to conflict, and were causing some troubles to our projects.
 For reference, see te original [project's repo](https://github.com/feifang/vue-wordcloud)